menu

 Overview

 Dendron is a tiny town located in the state of Virginia.
 With a population of 252 people and just one neighborhood, Dendron is the 379th largest community in Virginia.
-Dendron has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Dendron was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce